25mohit/pixel-assignment/README.md

 Then
 ### `npm start`

-**Note: I have Completed the assignment and cover below features.**
+**Note: I have Completed the assignment and covers below features.**

 1. I have provided a dropdown from which userc can add Providers Node.